I’m often asked “What is Psychotherapy? How is it different from Psychology?”

 Both Psychologists and Psychotherapists are required to belong to professional associations, which ensure public accountability.
 I am a member of PACFA, the Psychotherapy and Counselling Federation of Australia.
-As well as being bound by strict ethical and professional guidelines, I am also required to complete ongoing training and personal supervision.
+This means I am bound by strict ethical and professional guidelines.
+I am also required to complete ongoing training and regular personal supervision.

 This YouTube video prepared by Christina Nielson from the Metavision Institute offers a helpful comparison between psychology and psychotherapy.

 Since childhood, I have been interested in learning about people and places.
-At University I studied Geography, and really enjoyed Social Geography.
-This has developed to become a lifelong interest in understanding behaviours, and helping those seeking to make a difference in their lives.
+This has developed to become a lifelong interest in understanding behaviours, and helping to make a difference in people’s lives.

 The concept of holism comes from the Greek word holos, meaning whole.
 It recognises that the whole of a system is more than the sum of its parts.
-An holistic approach to health and well-being focusses on the myriad of aspects that make you who you are.
-You are more than just your behaviours.
+An holistic approach to health and well-being therefore focusses on the myriad of aspects that make you who you are.

-An holistic approach to health recognises that symptoms do not exist in isolation.
-Rather than seeing a symptom as something to be removed, I see this as a message, or sign to be followed.
-My focus in therapy is to support you to find your own path towards personal growth and awareness.
+This approach recognises connections between your physical and emotional health.
+Rather than seeing a symptom as something to be removed, I see this as bringing a message, a sign to be followed.

 The word Psychotherapy also has Greek origins, coming from psyche meaning soul or spirit, and therapeia meaning to care for, or to cure.
 Seen this way, psychotherapy involves caring for the soul of a person.